 They brought me to the direct highway to Kyiv.
 And once I said goodbye to them the downpour started.
 I was hitchhiking at the petrol station when a stranger reached me and offered me a cup of coffee to warm up a little bit.
-He was waiting for his boss and was extremely happy to talk to someone in such cold day.
-20 mins from the flat white on a station I was grabbed by a brother and a sister who were coming from….
-Krakow.
+He was waiting for his boss and was extremely happy to talk to someone on such a cold day.
+20 mins from the flat white on a station I was grabbed by a brother and a sister who was coming from… Krakow.

 – We spent 6 hours on the border.
 Never again!